Home » Furniture Makeover » Decoupage Upcycled Bar Stools with Napkins | No Fail Project

-So, I was hoping to redeem myself, even using the same napkins for this makeover I used in the decoupage failure.
-Typically, I feel comfortable with my DIY tutorials, but I wonder if I've mastered the decoupage instructions for you in this decoupage project?
+So, I was hoping to redeem myself, even using the same napkins for this makeover that I used in the decoupage failure.
+Typically, I feel comfortable with my DIY tutorials, but I wonder if I’ve mastered the decoupage instructions for this project?
 I hope so!

 $5 Thrift Store Bar Stools

 Yep, THIS is a $5 bar stool.
-My friend actually picked up this one and another that is very similar.
-It wasn't until she dropped them off to me that she noticed this one was broken.
-I'm guessing that is why all of those stickers are on there.
+My friend actually picked up this one and another very similar one.
+It wasn’t until she dropped them off with me that she noticed this one was broken.
+I’m guessing that is why all of those stickers are on there.
 Never fear, Gorilla Glue will take care of the loose seat.
 But those stickers!?

 How to Remove Thrift Store Stickers